-A major new feature that comes baked into the watchOS 3 update for Apple Watches is Emergency SOS.
+A major new feature that came baked into the watchOS 3 update for Apple Watches was Emergency SOS.

 This will let you call 911 to dispatch emergency personnel to your current location and will alert your loved ones that you’re in trouble, in extreme bouts of danger, or life-threatening emergencies, right from your wrist.

 Emergency SOS is smart enough to use your current location to alert the proper emergency agencies in your local area, and it even works on an international scale, not just in the United States.

 When to use Emergency SOS

 Because this feature dials 911, it should only be used in extreme emergencies; the same kind you would actually dial 911 on your phone for.

 Obviously, you shouldn’t use it just because your cat gets stuck in a tree or because someone illegally parked their car in front of your driveway, as these aren’t emergencies.
 Most agencies have a non-emergency phone number for these alternative kinds of issues.

 Emergency SOS is great for the following scenarios: